pymupdf/PyMuPDF/docs/functions.rst

       Calculate the length of text on output with a given **builtin** font, fontsize and encoding.

       :arg str text: the text string.
       :arg str fontname: the fontname.
-Must be one of either the :ref:`Base-14-Fonts` or the CJK fonts, identified by their "reserved" fontnames (see table in :meth.`Page.insert_font`).
+Must be one of either the :ref:`Base-14-Fonts` or the CJK fonts, identified by their "reserved" fontnames (see table in :meth:`Page.insert_font`).
       :arg float fontsize: the fontsize.
       :arg int encoding: the encoding to use.
 Besides 0 = Latin, 1 = Greek and 2 = Cyrillic (Russian) are available.
 Relevant for Base-14 fonts "Helvetica", "Courier" and "Times" and their variants only.
 Make sure to use the same value as in the corresponding text insertion.
       :rtype: float